 Multiple implants can be placed to eliminate the need for removable partial dentures (partials), or complete dentures, or bridges.
 Implants can be placed to make a “teeth-in-a-day” solution for needing to remove all the teeth in one or both arches (jaws).

 If you are tired of missing teeth and are looking for a long-term solution, dental implants may be right for you.
-To learn more or to set up a consultation, call our office today at (614)-475-7228.
+To learn more or to set up a consultation, contact us online, or call our Gahanna office today at (614) 475-7228.